AI. Useful innovation or one step away from robot world domination?

 At this stage in Gemini’s AI development, it was unable to understand the task and therefore couldn’t complete.

-Keyword suggestions were more long-tail and content-focused, which would be very useful for certain content projects.
-However, it was less so for our money keyword strategy.
+The keyword suggestions were more long-tail and content-focused, which would be very useful for certain content projects.

 Claude came out on top with much more interesting and helpful keyword suggestions.
 It was much more product-focused than the other AI tools, which made it far more valuable.

-From this trial and error process, there was one obvious winner to keep testing - Claude.
+From this trial-and-error process, there was one obvious winner to keep testing - Claude.

 Joe Barron, Senior SEO Content Manager at Cognism, says: